 A word to the wise: Graded assignments get more or less points depending on their quality.
 You can't do well in the class without doing them well.
 However, 17 points out of 100 in this course come from ungraded assignments: event reports, rough drafts and proposals.
 You get one or two points for doing each of these, and lose points for not doing them, regardless of their quality.
 If you blow off the ungraded assignments, your highest possible grade is a B-.

 Reading, Viewing, and Listening Assignments will be made week by week.
 Other assignments will be due periodically.
 See Week by Week below for a list of these asssignments with their due dates.
 They will also be posted on Blackboard.
 You are responsible to know what they are, and to keep up with them, whether or not I announce them in class.
 Please note that the class schedule is likely to change.
-If it does, just keep submitting reading reports each week, covering the readings we are actually doing that week, whether it matches the questions in Blackboard or not.
-For September 2 and 9, familiarize yourself with the course web-page.
+If it does, just keep submitting reading reports each week, covering the readings we are actually doing that week, whether it matches the questions in Blackboard for that date or not.
+I will adjust due dates to match the flow of the class, even if Blackboard says you are late.
+For September 1 and 3, familiarize yourself with the course web-page.
 Read the introduction to Larry Shiner's The Invention of Art., and do the viewing assignment on African Art listed in the syllabus.
 Write about a page summarizing these readings and exhibitions, bring it to class as prep for discussion, and keep it on hand for the first reading report.
-When assignments are due, use the Assignment tool to submit your work.
+When assignments are due, use the Blackboard Assignment tool to submit your work.
 Click "show all" in the bottom right hand corner of the screen to make sure that they are all there.
 Then scan down until you get to the assignment, open it and submit.
-You may type your response directly into the submission area (actually easier for me), or you may attach a readable file.
+You may type your response directly into the submission area (actually easier for me), or you may attach a readable file (.doc, docx, .rtf, .pdf).

 Deadlines for Written Assignments: